 Supporting Stream Management Plans in Colorado

-In 2016, the State of Colorado adopted the Colorado Water Plan which sets forth a water management roadmap to achieve a productive economy, vibrant and sustainable cities, productive agriculture, a strong environment, and a robust recreation industry.
-Specific to protecting and enhancing stream flows, the plan calls for 80 percent of locally prioritized rivers to be covered by Stream Management Plans by 2030.
-This goal builds upon years of conversation and research to develop data-driven water management and physical project recommendations capable of protecting or enhancing environmental and recreational values on streams and rivers.
+In 2016, the State of Colorado adopted Colorado’s Water Plan which creates a water management roadmap to achieve a productive economy, vibrant and sustainable cities, productive agriculture, a strong environment, and a robust recreation industry.
+Specific to protecting and enhancing stream flows, the plan calls for 80 percent of locally prioritized rivers to be covered by Stream Management Plans (SMPs) by 2030.
+SMPs develop data-driven water management and physical project recommendations capable of protecting or enhancing environmental and recreational values on streams and rivers.

-A well-developed Stream Management Plan uses biological, hydrological, geomorphological and other data to assess the flows or other physical conditions that are needed to support collaboratively identified environmental and/or recreational values.
+A Stream Management Plan uses biological, hydrological, geomorphological and other data to assess the flows or other physical conditions that are needed to support collaboratively identified environmental and/or recreational values.
 It uses this assessment to identify and prioritize management actions to maintain or improve flow regimes and other physical conditions at a reach scale.

-In 2017, the State of Colorado allocated $5 million to a grant program to develop projects and plans that protect or restore watershed health and stream function.
+The State of Colorado allocates $5 million annually to a grant program to develop projects and plans that protect or restore watershed health and stream function.
 This funding has kick-started local interest across Colorado to develop Stream Management Plans.

-To address this gap, River Network, with support from the Colorado Water Conservation Board, the Gates Family Foundation and the Nature Conservancy, has launched a two-year project to enlarge the pipeline of local coalitions that are interested, ready and capable of undertaking stream management plans.
+River Network, with support from the Colorado Water Conservation Board and the Gates Family Foundation, has been enlarging the pipeline of local coalitions that are interested, ready and capable of undertaking stream management plans.

 The project focuses on three areas: